 Another healthy ingredient used to make the broth is kombu.
-Kombu flakes are rich with antioxidants, such as manganese and zinc which can help with cardiovascular health.
+Kombu flakes are rich with antioxidants, such as manganese and zinc.
 Kelp is also one of the best natural food sources for iodine which contributes to thyroid hormone production.
-Low levels of iodine can cause metabolism disruption and an enlarged thyroid gland.

 Instructions to Make Miso Soup

 To begin this recipe you're going to start with those two ingredients, dried porcini mushrooms and dried kombu flakes.
 You're going to need 5 dried porcini mushrooms and about 2 tablespoons of dried kombu flakes.